PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/notes/notes.md

 - All access sessions are logged and can be monitored
 - Ideal for emergency access or security-first operations

-I chose the **Basic SKU** for cost-effectiveness, but Enterprise-grade deployments should use **Standard SKU** with custom DNS and IP-based connection support.
+I chose the **Basic SKU** for cost-effectiveness, as I did not need custom DNS and IP-based connection supprot.

----

-## Why /27 for AzureBastionSubnet?

-Microsoft mandates a `/27` or larger subnet for Azure Bastion.
-This is non-negotiable and enforced by the Azure platform to allow for sufficient scaling and internal resources used by the Bastion host.

 ---